abbigaylemills/DNA-Sequence-Analysis/README.md

 	- BlastN and BlastP
 	- heuristic ORF finder
-	- Research and download from the Entrez portal
+	- Research and download from the NCBI Entrez portal
 	- The Ocean Gene Catalogue